-- Installed to the satisfaction of the relevant Distributor; and - Arranged to comply to the requirements of clause 6.5 (Supply Use Obligations) and the Electricity Distribution Code in respect to interference to the Distributor's supply system: and - Comply with all applicable Regulations, Codes of Practice and these Rules.
+- Installed to the requirements of the relevant Acts, LNSP requirements, and the relevant Australian standards, and. - Metrology aspects of the design shall be acceptable by the nominated Metering Coordinator, and - Arranged to comply to the requirements of Clause 6.5 (Supply Use Obligations) and the Electricity Distribution Code in respect to interference to the Distributor's supply system: and - Comply with all applicable Regulations, National Electricity Rules, Codes of Practice, Metrology Procedures and these Rules.